astreum/whitepaper/README.md

 This paper introduces an accounts based blockchain with these feature:

+- post quantum secure
-- zero knowledge and confidential programmable accounts(contracts)
+- programmable accounts
-- distributed storage with perpetual storage contracts
+- distributed storage with perpetual contracts
 - confidential, attestable and zero configuration distributed compute
 - secure and private communication with open network routing

 Astreum primarily works by keeping track of all the accounts and their details, the balance, channels, code, number of transactions and storage in a block.

-Blocks are subseqently added to the chain through validation of new blocks with new transactions that alter the Accounts State of the latest block.
+Blocks are subsequently added to the chain through validation of new blocks with new transactions that alter the Accounts State of the latest block.

 Validation is fully trust-less by implementing a zero knowledge proof system that allows all Astreum Nodes to verify new Blocks and Account States.